discsim/frank/docs/quickstart.rst

 Perform a fit using the code as a Python module
 -----------------------------------------------

-To interface with the code more directly, you can use it as a module. xx link to tutorial xx
+To interface with the code more directly, you can use it as a module.

 First import some basic stuff from frank and load the data (again using the DSHARP observations of AS 209, available as a UVTable